cparedes/redbluemagenta.com/_drafts/mysql-replication--master-slave-replication-with-multiple-ro-masters.markdown

 instance, I'll number my R/W master as server-id = 1, my R/O master as server-id = 2, one of the slaves as server-id = 3, etc.

+We'll split this step into two parts: first part will be for master machines (R/W and R/O), and R/O slave machines.

+R/W and R/O masters:

+You'll want to make sure that the following are defined in my.cnf:

+log-bin = /var/log/mysql/mysql-bin.log
+log-bin-index = /var/log/mysql/mysql-bin.index
+log-slaves-updates

+For the R/O master, you'll want to also set read_only = 1.

+R/O slave:

+relay-log = /var/log/mysql/slave-relay.log
+relay-log-index = /var/log/mysql/slave-relay.index
+relay-log-info = /var/log/mysql/slave-relay.info
+replicate-ignore-db = mysql
+read_only = 1